-Reminder, the FINAL EXAM is on Wednesday, May 23rd at 11:30 AM.
+Reminder, the FINAL EXAM is next Thursday, May 17th at 11:30 AM.
 Please be on time, arrive early!

 Thank you for a semester of stimulating discussion, in class, and on the blog.
 Below is a review of the exam format.
 The Final is NOT cumulative, and the short list for the final is online under “slide lists” in “class documents.” n.b.
 I have included the vocabulary terms for the terminology section below!